Spin Seebeck Effect in Graphene: Acknowledgement

 \section{Acknowledgement}

-This work was supported by the National Natural Science Foundation of China (NSFC) under Grant No. 12374126, by the Priority Program of the Chinese Academy of Sciences under Grant No. XDB28000000, and by JSPS KAKENHI for Grants (Nos.
-21H01800, 21H04565, 23H01839, and 24H00322) from MEXT, Japan.
+This work was supported by the National Natural Science Foundation of China (NSFC) under Grant No. 12374126, by the Priority Program of the Chinese Academy of Sciences under Grant No. XDB28000000, and by JSPS KAKENHI under Grants (No.21H01800, No.21H04565, No.23H01839, and No.24H00322) from MEXT, Japan.